Spain2394/Extended-Kalman-ROS/src/kuka_kickass_kalman/README.md

 # Starting project from launch file
 Assumes youbot came from http://github.com/youbot/youbot_simulation.git and http://github.com/youbot/youbot_description.git.
 Make sure these projects are sourced so ROS can find them.
-After running catkin_make in workspace, you can launch using the command: roslaunch kuka_kickass_kalman youbot_kalman.launch This will generate an empty world with the YouBot robot initialized to position (0,0,0).
+After running catkin_make in workspace, you can use launch file to generate an empty world with the YouBot robot initialized to position (0,0,0).
 It also starts the sensor_model node, kf_node, and the Move_You node.
 These are the nodes for the sensor model, Kalman filter localization, and teleoperation drivers

 -----------------------------------
 ### Robot Driver